Beach Metal Detecting at Torre Abbey Sands

 This gentle shelving end of the beach can be a great place to pursue your beach metal detecting and during the busy summer months it can be a fairly lucrative area.
 Being a popular tourist beach the council clean the seaweed and rubbish from the beach in the summer which leaves a nice flat even surface to run your metal detector over.

 The video below shows the smooth gentle slope of the beach which attracts the holiday makers to the beach in the summer.
 In the video it shows the tide going out but on spring tide the water pulls back to the pier itself, about another 200 yards back from where the waters edge is in the video.
 The whole area can produce but concentrate your efforts in the central area for your jewellery finds.

 Best times to metal detect at Torre Abbey sands

 Like most beaches in the summer months they can be very busy and as such I restrict my metal detecting to early mornings and early evenings, with the best times being the very early mornings.
 You must ensure there is a beach to metal detect on, so check the tides to coincide with the water backing off the beach or low water being about 6 in the morning.
-During the summer it’s complete daylight at that time and you will have a lot of the beach to yourself.
+During the summer it’s complete daylight at that time and you will have a lot of the beach to yourself, or bump into me!

 Part 2 of Beach Metal Detecting Torre Abbey Sands will be posted soon, where I look at the middle section and Corbyn head end of the beach and highlight some of my finds.